 Singapore banks typically conduct about two fewer interview rounds than international firms, so expect about three rounds in total, says Lim from Randstad.
 “The whole recruitment process is generally faster than at global banks because the decision makers are mostly all working in Singapore, so it’s easier to set up interviews.”

 Leaving an international bank for a Singapore one may not be as daunting as joining a mainland Chinese firm or moving to the buy-side, but don’t underestimate the differences in company culture.
 Be sure to ask contacts within the bank about what the managerial and working environment is really like.
 “For example, their culture is generally more consensus-driven,” says Kuek.
 “Singapore banks are generally more bureaucratic in hierarchy and rank.”

 Don’t push your base pay

-If you’re looking to join a local bank to land a large salary increment, you’re out of luck.
+If you’re looking to join a local bank to land a large salary increment, you’re out of luck, especially in the current market.
 “Singapore banks generally have their own salary benchmarks at various levels, so there’s often not much room to negotiate over your base pay,” explains Lim.

 But do ask about average bonuses

 “While you shouldn’t expect a big base salary, Singapore banks do offer more consistent bonuses,” says Matthieu Imbert-Bouchard, managing director of recruiters Robert Half in Singapore.
 “It’s not uncommon to find out what the average bonus pay-out is before you join, especially for non-sales roles, to have a better overview of the compensation element of the job offer.”